kwonj1234/BAP_backend/README.md

 OR

-You can find the backend code for RecipeDex [here](https://github.com/kwonj1234/recipedex_backend).
+You can find the fronend code for RecipeDex [here](https://github.com/kwonj1234/recipedex_frontend).
 Run the following lines of code to start up a Flask server locally and use recipedex.net that way.

     git clone https://github.com/kwonj1234/recipedex_backend.git &&
     cd recipedex_backend &&